Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: All hail the Federated Alliance.

-BORY: You guys are with the feds, huh?
+BORY: So you guys are with the feds, huh?

 DAR: Mm-hmm.